0x000NULL/StrideSync/docs/developer-guides/state-management.md

 # State Management with Zustand

-StrideSync uses Zustand for state management, providing a simple and scalable solution for managing application state with minimal boilerplate.
+Stride Keeper uses Zustand for state management, providing a simple and scalable solution for managing application state with minimal boilerplate.

 ## Core Concepts

 ### Store Organization

-StrideSync's state is organized into three main stores, each with a specific responsibility:
+Stride Keeper's state is organized into three main stores, each with a specific responsibility:

 1. **Run Store** (`runStore.js`)
    - Tracks current run state